 Chemistry Student Lab Manual (4th ed.) gives students a fresh take on classic chemistry labs.
 Students get hands-on experience with what God has made by using the tools of chemistry in ways that make it applicable to their daily lives.
 Guided inquiry labs point students into new territory in chemistry with the freedom and support to discover chemistry for themselves.
 I hope your students will share my joy as they break out the lab coats and goggles and get their hands on God’s creation.

 • • • • •

-Rachel Santopietro loves teaching, researching, and writing about science.
-But most importantly, she loves the One who created it all and wants this enthusiasm to be contagious.
-The same sense of wonder that sparked Rachel’s curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
-She continues to be fascinated with the world and its Creator as she draws from her teaching experience to write secondary-level science textbooks for BJU Press.
-During her personal time, Rachel enjoys observing nature while hiking with her husband and children.
+Rachel is passionate about helping students engage, learn, create, and experience the joy of learning.
+And she wants this enthusiasm to be contagious.
+The same sense of wonder that sparked her curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
+She wants to share her passion as she draws from her teaching and writing experience to provide academic oversight for writing teams at BJU Press.

 What excites you most about chemistry?